 Federal law stipulates that veterans and their spouses are eligible to apply jointly for mortgages backed by the Veterans Administration.
 Unmarried couples (including same-sex couples) could only get VA support for both partners if all parties involved were eligible for the benefit on their own.
 The question of who can be legally married and what benefits they receive is a crucial distinction in providing housing assistance to veterans.
 Which is why in September 2013, VA Home Loan Centers was the first government-backed mortgage provider to begin offering VA-backed mortgages to same-sex married veterans.
-As of Nov.
-10, 2014, VA Home Loan Centers has extended eligibility to a total of 19 states (plus Washington D.C.).
+As of June 26, 2015, all bans on same-sex marriage were ruled invalid.

 Under eligibility guidelines established by the Department of Veterans Affairs, surviving spouses may participate in the loan program under the following conditions:

 - If the service-member died in service or conjunction with a service-related disability; the surviving spouse, if not remarried may qualify.

 - If the service-member died in service or from a service-related disability, the remarried surviving spouse can qualify if re-marrying after turning 57, following Dec.
 16, 2003.

 - If the military member is a POW or is MIA; the surviving spouse can qualify.

 - If the surviving spouse was the recipient of VA compensation at the time of the service-members death for an injury incurred during service that resulted in a complete disability, they can qualify.

 - If the military member had a total disability for ten consecutive years leading up to death, the surviving spouse may

 - If the military member had a consecutive total disability for five years from the time of discharge, the surviving spouse can qualify.